microsoft/coe-starter-kit/coe-cli/docs/aa4am/before-you-start.md

 Environment | Description
 ----------- | -------------
-Maker | Environment with Dataverse enabled.
+ALM Environment | Environment with Dataverse enabled.
 Will be used to deploy managed solution.
-Maker - Dataverse Connection | See [Maker Environment Dataverse](#maker-environment-dataverse) below to create the Dataverse Connection
+ALM Environment - Dataverse Connection | See [Maker Environment Dataverse](#maker-environment-dataverse) below to create the Dataverse Connection
 Validation | Environment used to validate builds before merging into a solution branch              |
 Test | Pre production Environment used to test solutions before moving to production          |
 Production | Production Environment for managed solutions                                          |